Patient Aid Program

 Program Notes

-Applications are accepted on a first-come, first-served basis.
+Applications are accepted on a first-come, first-serve basis.

 Enrollment is automatically terminated if there are no claims submitted within four months of the application approval date.
 Patients are required to submit applications annually.
 Prior acceptance does not in any way guarantee acceptance in subsequent years.
 The program is dependent on funding availability.